ERF2024/agri_challenge/Ros1/README.md

 <img src="images/erf_logo.png" width="200"/>  <img src="https://www.ros.org/imgs/logo-white.png" width="200"/>

 - This repository provides framework and the URDF for the challenge for simulation
-- You can find information about the challenge on the <a href="docs/rule.md">rule page </a>
+- You can find information about the challenge on the <a href="https://erf2024.eu/challenges/">rule page</a>.
 - The supported robot for this simulation is the Universal Robot UR5 endowed with the QbRobotics SoftHand

 ---